ortus-docs/commandbox-docs/task-runners/hitting-your-database.md

 ## Another method

-There are a couple tags inside Lucee that don't support this just yet. `<CFDBInfo>` is one of them.
+There are a couple tags inside Lucee that don't support datasource structs prior to Lucee 5.3.1. `<CFDBInfo>` is one of them.
 [Ticket Here](https://luceeserver.atlassian.net/browse/LDEV-1026) In this case, you need a "proper" datasource defined that you can reference by name.
 Lucee has some more tricks up its sleeve for this.
 You can simulate the same thing that happens when you add a datasource to your `Application.cfc` with the following code.
 This will define a datasource for the duration of the time the CLI is running in memory, but it will be gone the next time you start the CLI.

 ```javascript
 appSettings = getApplicationSettings();